SCA SBOM Exports

 * **Timeout** — the job did not finish within the allowed window.
 This can happen for very large repositories; contact support if it persists.

-Check the error message on the failed job for details — it will indicate whether the issue is with the scan data, artifact storage, or processing pipeline.
+The failure reason on the job indicates whether the issue is with scan data, artifact storage, or processing.

 </Accordion>